 In this case, your overall project is not profitable while your ROAS stays the same.

-Now that you know the difference between ROI and ROAS, which one should you use when?
+Now that you know the difference between ROI and ROAS, which one should you use – and when?

 ROAS is for determining if your ads are working.
-It is based off revenue, not profit.
+It is based purely on revenue, not overall profit.

-So, you should use ROI when you are looking at the overall health of advertising departments.
-You can always cut/change things to get advertising departments to profitability.
+So, for instance, you should use ROI to measure the overall health of advertising departments.
+You can almost always cut or change things to get advertising departments to profitability.

 What additional questions do you have about ROI vs ROAS?
 Sound off in the comments.